2021/2022 Season > Artistic Directors

 Born in Copenhagen, Denmark, Thordal Christensen trained at The Royal Danish Ballet School and at the School of American Ballet in New York.
 He had a successful performing career with three of the world’s major ballet companies in Europe and in the U.S. and eventually established his credentials as a choreographer.
 Christensen served as artistic director of The Royal Danish Ballet and The Royal Danish Ballet School, where he was praised for artistic leadership, developing new choreography, cultivating young talent, and his commitment to dance education.

-Christensen and Neary have led Los Angeles Ballet by commissioning new choreography, presenting 20th century masterpieces by Lar Lubovitch, Jiri Kylián and George Balanchine, and offering free educational outreach programs for the community.
+Christensen and Neary have led Los Angeles Ballet by commissioning new choreography, and presenting contemporary masterpieces by Christopher Wheeldon, Lar Lubovitch, Jiri Kylián and George Balanchine, and offering free educational outreach programs for the community.
 Concurrently, the couple founded Los Angeles Ballet School, which has offered training to a new generation of dancers.

 Thordal Christensen Artistic Director